 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) When he heard that, the centurion went to the commander and reported, “How are we going to handle this, because this man is a Roman citizen?”

-OET-LVAnd having_heard it the centurion, having_approached to_the commander, he_reported saying:
+OET-LV And having_heard it the centurion, having_approached to_the commander, he_reported saying:

 What are_you_going to_be_doing?